Masterb1234/obsidian-post-webhook/README.md

 - **Overwrite**: Replace the current note's content with the response
 - **None**: Don't save the response

-The handling mode can be set per webhook, with an option to ask every time.
+The handling mode can be set per Webhook, with an option to ask every time.

 ### YAML Frontmatter Support